Chemical and Biomolecular Engineering Undergraduate Programs

 A degree in chemical engineering leads to professional and personal success by integrating knowledge in chemistry, mathematics, physics, and biology to solve the problems of national and global importance.
 Examples of successful chemical engineers: Chairman of Intel, CEO of General Electric, President of Chemstress, VP of Goodyear.

-- 90% placement prior to graduation and 100% three months after graduating.
+- 90% of our students are placed in jobs prior to graduation and 100% have jobs three months after graduation

 - Extensive student-faculty interaction with individual student projects

-- Unique teamwork experience through laboratory and design projects
+- Collaboration with other students through lab work and design projects

 Undergraduate Degrees Offered